What is Sōtō Zen?

 Origin in Chinese Caodong

-The Chinese parent school, Caodong (曹洞宗), took shape under Dongshan Liangjie (807–869) and his disciple Caoshan Benji (840–901) — the two characters of the school's name compress their place-names.
-Its distinguishing texts — Dongshan's Five Ranks, codifying the school's analysis of the relation between the absolute and the relative, and Hongzhi Zhengjue's twelfth-century reworking of silent illumination (mòzhào) — established the meditative orientation that would be carried to Japan: an open, alert, non-grasping awareness in which the dichotomy between the seeker and the sought is allowed to dissolve rather than being broken through by kōan-induced impasse.
-The Linji school that became Japanese Rinzai grew up alongside Caodong in Tang and Song China; the two methods coexisted in monastic practice from very early in the tradition's history and the rivalry was never absolute.
+The Chinese parent school, Caodong (曹洞宗), was founded by Dongshan Liangjie (807–869) and his disciple Caoshan Benji (840–901).
+The school's name compresses one character from each of their place-names.
+Two texts set its meditative tone.
+Dongshan's Five Ranks analysed the relationship between the absolute and the relative.
+Hongzhi Zhengjue (1091–1157) then developed silent illumination (mòzhào): an open, alert, receptive awareness in which the divide between seeker and sought is allowed to dissolve.
+This is the orientation Dōgen would carry to Japan.
+The Linji school that became Japanese Rinzai grew alongside Caodong in Tang and Song China.
+The two methods coexisted in monastic practice from early on and the rivalry between them was never absolute.

 Dōgen's transmission to Japan

-Dōgen (1200–1253) trained at the Caodong monastery of Tiantong under Tiantong Rujing for five years and received Dharma transmission from him before returning to Japan in 1227.
-He devoted the rest of his life to establishing the practice in Japanese institutional form.
-His foundational texts — the Fukan-zazengi (Universally Recommended Instructions for Zazen, 1227), the Bendōwa (Talk on the Wholehearted Practice of the Way, 1231), and the ninety-five-fascicle Shōbōgenzō compiled across the next two decades — argue at length that the seated practice is not a technique for producing awakening but the activity of awakening itself.
-Eihei-ji, the monastery he founded in 1244 in the mountains of present-day Fukui prefecture, remains one of the two head temples of the school today.
-The second head temple, Sōji-ji near Yokohama, was established by Keizan Jōkin (1264–1325) two generations later; Keizan's broader pastoral approach is widely credited with the school's subsequent expansion across rural Japan.
+Dōgen (1200–1253) trained at the Caodong monastery of Tiantong under Tiantong Rujing and received Dharma transmission before returning to Japan in 1227.
+He spent the rest of his life establishing the practice in Japan.
+His foundational texts are the Fukan-zazengi (Universally Recommended Instructions for Zazen, 1227), the Bendōwa (Talk on the Wholehearted Practice of the Way, 1231), and the ninety-five-fascicle Shōbōgenzō compiled over the following two decades.
+Each argues that seated practice is not a technique for producing awakening but its very activity.
+Eihei-ji, the monastery he founded in 1244 in present-day Fukui prefecture, remains one of the two head temples of the school.
+The second, Sōji-ji near Yokohama, was established by Keizan Jōkin (1264–1325) two generations later.
+Keizan's broader pastoral approach is widely credited with the school's expansion across rural Japan.

 Practice

-The central practice is shikantaza — just sitting — as taught in the Fukan-zazengi: posture upright but not rigid, breath natural, eyes half-open, no specific object of attention, no intention to attain.
-The doctrinal frame is what most distinguishes Sōtō practice from Rinzai's kōan-led curriculum.
-Sōtō does use kōans — Dōgen wrote at length on cases collected in the Shōbōgenzō — but the kōan is treated as illumination of the practice already being done, not as the engine that produces breakthrough.
-Daily liturgy, ōryōki formal meal practice, and kinhin walking meditation between sitting periods are the surrounding scaffold.
-The school's distinctive jukai lay-ordination ceremony — receiving the sixteen bodhisattva precepts as a non-monastic — has been the channel through which most Western Sōtō students enter the form, in distinction to Rinzai's stronger orientation to monastic ordination as the precondition for serious training.
+The central practice is shikantaza, just sitting.
+As described in the Fukan-zazengi: posture upright but not rigid, breath natural, eyes half-open, no object of attention, no intention to attain.
+This is what most separates Sōtō from Rinzai's kōan-led curriculum.
+Sōtō does use kōans.
+Dōgen wrote at length on cases in the Shōbōgenzō.
+But the kōan is treated as illumination of a practice already underway, not as the engine of breakthrough.
+The wider form includes daily liturgy, ōryōki formal meal practice, and kinhin walking meditation between sitting periods.
+The school's jukai lay-ordination ceremony, in which non-monastics receive the sixteen bodhisattva precepts, has been the main entry point for Western students.

 In the index

-*Zen Mind, Beginner's Mind* is the canonical English-language entry into the Sōtō register — talks given to American students by Shunryū Suzuki through the 1960s, edited by Marian Derby and Trudy Dixon, in print continuously since 1970.
-The book treats shikantaza not as introductory but as the central practice of the school, faithful to Dōgen's Fukan-zazengi.
-Adyashanti's *Do Nothing* is the contemporary descendant — fourteen years of Maezumi-lineage Sōtō-Rinzai training stand behind it, even where the framing has dropped the Japanese vocabulary entirely.
-Alan Watts's *The Way of Zen* gives the textual and historical background, including the lineage from Bodhidharma through Huineng to Dōgen's Eihei-ji that Sōtō traces.
-Thich Nhat Hanh on emptiness, signlessness and aimlessness approaches the same sensibility from the Vietnamese Thiền lineage that descends from the same Chán root, and the Plum Village teaching from Br.
-Troi Duc Niem extends that line into the next monastic generation; the postural instruction is identical, the framing slightly more hospitable to beginners than the bare Japanese register.
+*Zen Mind, Beginner's Mind* is the canonical English-language entry into the Sōtō register.
+It collects talks Shunryū Suzuki gave to American students through the 1960s, edited by Marian Derby and Trudy Dixon, and has been in print continuously since 1970.
+The book treats shikantaza not as introductory practice but as the heart of the school, faithful to Dōgen's Fukan-zazengi.
+Adyashanti's *Do Nothing* descends from that lineage: fourteen years of Maezumi-lineage Sōtō-Rinzai training stand behind it, even where the Japanese vocabulary has been dropped.
+Alan Watts's *The Way of Zen* gives the historical background, tracing the line from Bodhidharma through Huineng to Dōgen's Eihei-ji.
+Thich Nhat Hanh on emptiness, signlessness and aimlessness approaches the same sensibility from the Vietnamese Thiền lineage, which descends from the same Chán root.
+The Plum Village teaching from Br.
+Troi Duc Niem extends that line into the next monastic generation.